i-vishnu-kumar/streamlit_practise/README.md

 # streamlit_practise
-This was a simple classifier made with ML and streamlit
+A simple webapp made with Streamlit, with UI for selecting Plant features and predicting it's class as per IRIS dataset.

+Used a randomforestclassifier imported from SkLearn.